ionous/tell/README.md

 * The order of maps matters.
 * No anchors or references.
 * Documents hold a single value.
+* Comments can be captured during decoding, and returned as part of the data.

 It isn't intended to be a subset of yaml, but it tries to be close enough to leverage some syntax highlighting in markdown, editors, etc.